Opposition to the War in Afghanistan (2001–2021): Foreign military raids of Afghan homes

 By the spring of 2006, mounting anger over the foreign military raids of Afghan homes, and accusations of foreign troops molesting women during the forced searches, helped prompt Afghan religious leaders to begin calling for armed resistance.

 In a December 2008 speech, Afghan President Hamid Karzai said that in the previous month he had again asked that the U.S. military in his country cooperate with his government, sending the U.S. government a list of demands about troop conduct in his country: "Part of that list was that they shouldn't, on their own, enter the houses of our people and bombard our villages and detain our people."
 He gave no indication of having received any response back from the U.S.

 In November 2010, he yet again repeated his protest during a Washington Post interview: "The raids are a problem always.
 They were a problem then, they are a problem now.
 They have to go away.
 The Afghan people don't like these raids, if there is any raid it has to be done by the Afghan government within the Afghan laws.
 This is a continuing disagreement between us."

+Destruction of Afghan homes and crops

-A 2010 government delegation led by President Hamid Karzai's advisor said that the foreign military forces had inflicted unreasonable damage and caused the displacement of many people.
+In 2010, US-led offensives inflicted more than $100 million in damage to Afghan homes and fruit crops in southern Kandahar province, according to an Afghan government report in January 2011.
+The government delegation led by President Hamid Karzai's advisor said that the foreign military forces had inflicted unreasonable damage and caused the displacement of many people.